chapel-lang/chapel/doc/rst/technotes/localeModels.rst

 out to cause large performance degradations in some cases, but it has also improved performance quite a bit in others.

-On the downside, array access in the NUMA locale model in 1.15 is much slower when the program iterates over an array's domain or the domain's range, as the first two cases below.
+On the downside, array indexing in the NUMA locale model in 1.15 is much slower when the program iterates over an array's domain or the domain's range, as the first two cases below.
 However, if the program iterates over array elements themselves as in the last case below, then